Real-Time Twitter Sentiment Analysis and Prediction App with Pathway Live Data Framework

 Of course, you could come up with even better predictors of who's going to create a stir, for example using formulas which take into account parameters such as the length of the tweet, or diving deeper into the structure of the network.

-With Pathway it is straightforward to formulate any rule or iterative algorithm we want - give it a try!
+With the Pathway Live Data Framework it is straightforward to formulate any rule or iterative algorithm we want - give it a try!

 Wrapping up

-As we have seen, Pathway allowed us to express complicated dataflows (even with iteration!) with a simple and intuitive syntax.
+As we have seen, the Pathway Live Data Framework allowed us to express complicated dataflows (even with iteration!) with a simple and intuitive syntax.
 It seamlessly integrates with any library within the Python ecosystem and is easy to connect and set up.
 Moreover, it can handle large quantities of data coming from different sources.
-Twitter is only one of many examples - we highly encourage you to explore Pathway's capabilities on your own and when you find your own applications, please share them with us at developer@pathway.com!
+Twitter is only one of many examples - we highly encourage you to explore the capabilities of the Pathway Live Data Framework on your own and when you find your own applications, please share them with us at developer@pathway.com!

 Run it on your own